xlsrln/aorcs/cat_rules.md

 #### Videos should:
 - Contain an IRL time and date on screen at all times
 - Capture the whole rally from setup to finish screen
-- Be published before the deadline, on the channel you signed up with, with no expiration date
+- Be submitted before the deadline, with no expiration date

 ### Penalties:
 - Drivers are expected to be honest.